aliciajarvis-ai/NFL/README.md

 4. Nitya Kottapally - https://github.com/nityakottapally1

 # Project Scenario
-Alex Carter is a journalist covering NCAA Division I Football, focusing on the upcoming SEC Championship Game.
-To prepare, she needs detailed data on the teams, players, referees, and in-game events from the current season.
-She reaches out to a coworker to help her gather key insights, including team performance trends, player statistics, penalty calls, and new recruits attending the game.
-By leveraging this data, Alex aims to write an in-depth analytical article that provides a unique perspective on the matchup, helping her stand out in the competitive world of sports journalism.
+Alex Carter, a journalist covering NCAA Division I Football, is preparing a comprehensive wrap-up of the 2024 SEC season.
+With the season concluded, she wants to analyze the NFL draft picks from SEC teams, standout player performances, team trends, coaching changes, and other key developments within the conference.
+To ensure her article provides a unique and insightful perspective, she reaches out to a coworker for detailed SEC-specific data, including draft selections, player stats, team performance metrics, and notable off-season moves.
+By leveraging this information, Alex aims to craft an in-depth analysis that sets her apart in the competitive world of sports journalism.

 # Key Entities
 1. **Games**: Stores details about each game, including the game ID, date, location, and scores for both teams.
 This entity helps track when and where games were played and their final results.